New Cards Navigator FAQ

 I need to switch sections of my academic orientation course but I already have grades for a few of the quizzes.
 How do I get my grades to the instructor of my new section?

 It is important to know that any time you change sections of a course and you already have grades recorded in the Blackboard grade book, those grades will not automatically be transferred to your new section.
-So, if you complete one or more of the New Cards Navigator modules but then decide to change sections of your academic orientation course, you will lose your quiz grades if you don't follow the instructions below.
+So, if you complete one or more of the New Cards Navigator modules but then decide to change sections of your academic orientation course, log back into the module(s) you completed using the links in Blackboard, and you can proceed to the end of the module to access your completion certificate.
+Upload the certificate in your new course section, just as you did the first time.

 The modules are accessible to all students.
 Students with hearing impairments will note that all modules are Closed Captioned.
 Attempts have been made to make these modules accessible to all users.
 If you use assistive technology and would be willing to share your feedback, it will help us make your and other students' experiences as smooth as possible.
 Please contact the Disability Resource Center (email@example.com or 502-852-6938) if you need additional support completing this module.